web analytics

 Immunity of volunteers and board members

 The Texas Charitable Immunity and Liability Act also provides that “a volunteer of a charitable organization is immune from civil liability for any act or omission resulting in death, damage, or injury if the volunteer was acting in the course and scope of the volunteer’s duties or functions, including as an officer, director, or trustee within the organization.”
-A foster, officer, or board member who is sued by someone who was bitten by a dog should assert this defense.
+A volunteer, foster, officer, or board member who is sued by someone who was bitten by a dog should assert this defense.
+However, immunity does not apply if the volunteer’s actions were “intentional, wilfully negligent, or done with conscious indifference or reckless disregard for the safety of others.”
 There is a similar “Federal Volunteer Act.”

 Waivers of liability/hold harmless clauses